pjang23/levy-spectral-kernel-learning/README.md

 'sigma2' is the noise variance inherent to 'y'.
 Larger values of sigma2 mean more of the variation in y is treated as noise, while smaller values of sigma2 mean more of the variation in y is treated as part of an underlying function of interest.

 The RJ-MCMC algorithm uses Metropolis-Hastings to accept/reject proposals, and the proposal step sizes are set relative to the size of the initial parameters.
-If there are too many/too few rejections, the user can adjust step sizes accordingly, and a diagnostic is provided in section 5d. to check the rates of acceptance/rejection.
+If there are too many/too few rejections, the user can adjust step sizes accordingly, and a diagnostic is provided in Section 5d to check the rates of acceptance/rejection.

 The RJ-MCMC algorithm has three move types (Birth, Death, and Update) where a basis function is added, removed, or updated respectively.
 The user can adjust the relative proportions of these move types.